Entry requirements

 Graduate prospects

-This course is designed to give you the knowledge and level of skills required to secure work as a professional economist in government, research units or commercial enterprises.
-It is also suited to if you're wishing to undertake doctoral study.
+This course is designed to equip you with the knowledge and abilities required to secure work as a professional economist in government, research units or commercial enterprises.
+It also provides suitable preparation for doctoral study and future careers in academia.

 • Economic Advisor, Department for Education (UK)